LATEST NEWS

 Power chisel

 For light work such as removing render plaster and floor tiles, a power chisel is an ideal tool for the job.
-Power chisels are equipped with variable speed control, allowing you to undertake detailed work rather than a large demolition breaker.
-These tools require electricity to operate their motor to produce an internal pistol to pound, creating the hammering force.
+Power chisels are equipped with variable speed control, allowing you to undertake detailed work rather than a large demolition.
+These tools require electricity to operate their motor, which produces an internal pistol to pound, creating a hammering force.

 Rotary hammer

 A power tool that can perform heavy-duty tasks such as drilling and chiselling hard materials.
-Unlike SDS drills, rotary hammer drills have a hammer only function with no rotation.
-The pounding action created is caused by a piston driven by the crankshaft inside the handheld tool.
-Most of these drills are electrically powered, therefore you will require access to some form of power to operate.
+Unlike SDS drills, rotary hammers have a hammer only function with no rotation.
+The pounding action created is caused by a piston driven by the crankshaft inside the equipment.
+Most of these drills are electrically powered, therefore you will require access to power to operate.
 Rotary hammers are multi purpose, allowing you to switch between drill or hammer only operations.
-Ideal for concrete breaking depths of up to 40mm.
+These are ideal for concrete breaking depths of up to 40mm.

 Demolition hammer

-Demolition hammers are larger a hammer designed to break through concrete up to depths of 125mm.
-These tools generally are powered by electricity and are ideal for both indoor and outdoor work.
+These larger hammers are designed to break through concrete up to depths of 125mm.
+Generally powered by electricity, but are ideal for both indoor and outdoor work.
 Similar to other hammer designs, the internal hammer is forced up and down within the tool by its motor.
 The hammer speed of a heavy-duty concrete breakers can be adjusted via a dial found on the machine’s body.
 Demolition hammers can weigh around 15kg, making them slightly less manoeuvrable than smaller concrete breakers.

 Heavy-duty breakers

-Heavy-duty breakers are powered by either petrol or electricity depending on their design.
+The most powerful breakers are powered by either petrol or electricity depending on their design.
 Mostly used for breaking road surfaces, pathways, driveways up to 300mm in depth, these breakers are some of the largest handheld breakers available on the market.
 Heavy-duty breakers have a fixed output speed when in operation, which is a lot higher than others than smaller models.
-Note that heavy-duty breakers weigh more than 30kg, making them harder to manoeuvre and operate if less experienced.
+It is important to note that heavy-duty breakers weigh more than 30kg, making them harder to manoeuvre and operate.

 Unlike other breakers, hydraulic breakers operate off an excavator or a fuel-powered generator for larger-scale projects.
 Hydraulic pistons exert pressure into the head of the breaker, generating the force to break through all types of dense rock.
 These types of breakers are used by the most skilled of operators on demolition sites.